abanoubwagim/Animals_Store/README.md

-This project was worked on by IntelliJ.
+This project was worked on by IntelliJ IDEA Community Edition.